Michael C. Collins

 Richard “Buzz” Van Santvoord

-Special Advisor, Virginia Wildlife Habitat Cooperative
+Special Advisor, Pollinator and Wildlife Habitats

 Buzz has extensive experience in designing fulfillment systems and processes for direct to consumer as well as business to business programs.
 He has been a Vice-President of a multi-title $185mm catalog company and has more than 30 years of professional work experience in the land management, construction, civil engineering, retail management, and distribution and business operations industries.